Christianity touches every area

 vehicles frequently and never paying one off, costly technology and monthly

 fees, and other extravagant spending quickly devours one’s paycheck and

 leaves no money left over for household expenses such as utilities, repairs,

 new furniture and new appliances, and so forth.
 And foolish spending wastes

-money that should be saved for medical emergencies, education, travel to
+money that should be saved for retirement, medical emergencies, education, travel to

 explore God’s world, and other needed or beneficial expenses.

 The truth is bad home

 management of income explains why many families are poor or bankrupt.
 The

 government can do very little in comparison with individual common sense and